 At first it was just the summer of rock.

-every hour out of school was
+every hour out of school was a guitar chord

-even all the strings and voices in Beethoven’s
+and even all the strings and voices in Beethoven’s ninth

 until I was spinning around and around,